FIWARE/tutorials.Relationships-Linked-Data/README.md

 created and a full `@context` must be defined and made accessible.
 We can do this by reviewing and updating the existing data models from the NGSI v2 [Entity Relationships](https://github.com/FIWARE/tutorials.Entity-Relationships) tutorial.

-### Revision: Data Models for a Stock management system as defined using NGSI-v2
+### Revision: Data Models for a Stock management system as defined using NGSI v2

 As a reminder, four types of entity were created in the NGSI v2 stock management system.
 The relationship between the four NGSI v2 entity models was defined as shown below: